Bank / Wallet

 import de.caluga.morphium.Morphium; import de.caluga.morphium.query.Query; @Inject Morphium morphium; // Deposit — atomic server-side increment public void deposit(String accountNumber, double amount) { Query<Account> q = morphium.createQueryFor(Account.class) .f("accountNumber").eq(accountNumber); morphium.inc(q, "balance", amount);1 } // Withdraw — atomic decrement (inc with negative) public void withdraw(String accountNumber, double amount) { Query<Account> q = morphium.createQueryFor(Account.class) .f("accountNumber").eq(accountNumber); morphium.inc(q, "balance", -amount);2 } // Create account — store() with @Version for optimistic locking public void createAccount(Account account) { morphium.store(account); // @Version auto-set to 13 }

-inc() performs a decrement.
-Morphium also provides dec() convenience methods (they delegate to inc() with a negated amount), so either approach works.3 On first
+morphium.inc() translates to a MongoDB $inc update — the balance is incremented server-side without reading the document first.inc() performs a decrement.
+Morphium also provides dec() convenience methods (they delegate to inc() with a negated amount), so either approach works.store() Morphium initializes the @Version field to 1; every subsequent store increments it for optimistic-locking checks.Transaction Lifecycle Events

 - Optimistic Locking — @Version, Conflict Detection